Yeast Infection Candidal Skin Infection

-Occasionally, if your rash is widespread, antifungal tablets called fluconazole are prescribed.
+Occasionally, if your yeast infection rash is widespread, antifungal tablets called fluconazole are prescribed.
 These are usually taken once a day for two weeks.

 Your doctor may recommend that you wash your skin with a moisturising cream or ointment (emollient) which is more sensitive on your skin than soap products.
 Certain emollients are useful as soap substitutes in this situation.

-To minimise the risk of a candidal skin infection:
+To minimise the risk of a yeast infection:

 - Keep areas likely to be affected as clean and dry as possible.